RakibCSE30/Project/README.md

     docker compose down
     ```

-**Note: To setup GPU you can follow [Installing the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and [GPU Support in Docker Desktop](https://docs.docker.com/desktop/features/gpu/)**
+**Note: For GPU acceleration setups, you can follow [Installing the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and [GPU Support in Docker Desktop](https://docs.docker.com/desktop/features/gpu/)**

 ### Manual Setup (Without Docker)
 If you prefer to run the application without Docker, follow these steps: